Domestic Violence Lawyers In Brisbane

 Are you worried because you have been served with a protection order?

-We can assist you with responding, advise you of your options and likely outcomes.
-We can also advise you how, or if, this may affect your family law matter.
+Our domestic violence lawyers can assist you with responding, advise you of your options and likely outcomes.
+Our expert lawyers also advise you how, or if, this may affect your family law matter.

 Have you been denied access to your possessions and belongings?

-Whether you have been denied access because there has been a Protection Order made against you or because you fled the home after experiencing domestic violence we can assist you to safely access to your personal possessions and belongings.
+Whether you have been denied access because there has been a Protection Order made against you or because you fled the home after experiencing domestic violence, McCormick Family Law’s domestic violence lawyers can assist you to safely access to your personal possessions and belongings.

 Can a Domestic Violence Order be made if you already have Family Court Orders?